K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 2. Click the Repository Name from the Configuration Management Repository List page.
 ![011]

 3. Once clicked, it goes to the Repository details page.
-Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, the Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

-4. Click “Add Contributor” button from the page.
+4. Click the “Add Contributor” button from the page.
 ![012]

 5. Enter the name of the contributor whose authority is to be removed in [Search Source Controller User].
 Check the searched user and click the '-' icon beside it.